hopsoft/turbo_boost-commands/README.md

 This example illustrates how to use TurboReflex for a simple voting mechanic.

-When the user clicks the upvote link, the reflex will be invoked and the Turbo Frame will automatically rerender.
-Also, any additional Turbo Streams created in the reflex are appended to the response and then executed on the client.

 ```erb
 <!-- app/views/posts/show.html.erb -->
 <%= turbo_frame_tag dom_id(@post) do %>